Childhood Epilepsy

 - Complex (with loss of consciousness).

-The manifestations are related to the cerebral function of the region where the crisis originates.
+Manifestations are related to brain function in the region where the seizure originates.

 - Atonic.
-Sudden fall due to loss of muscle tone.
+Sudden loss of muscle tone, with sudden drops.

 What are the causes of childhood epilepsy?

-- Family history of epileptic seizures, or febrile seizure.
+- Family history of epilepsy or febrile seizures.

 What is the prognosis of childhood epilepsy?